austin-206/lyra-echo/docs/index.md

 # Lyra/Echo

-Lyra/Echo is a local-first, policy-governed AI platform designed to operate inside the home without cloud dependence.
-It is a full AI architecture combining language models, sensors, memory, orchestration, and strict governance controls.
+Lyra/Echo is an AI platform designed to operate inside the home without cloud dependence.
+It is a full AI architecture combining language models with a strict control layer, persistent memory, sensors, and orchestration.

-This site documents the design, governance, and implementation path of the system as it evolves from blueprint to prototype to operational environment.
+This site documents the design and implementation path of the system as it evolves from blueprint to operational environment.

 ---

 # Project Intent

-Lyra Echo explores a future where AI in the home is:
+Lyra/Echo explores a future where AI in the home is:

 - **private** (all inference and storage occur locally)
 - **embedded** (aware of physical context through sensors)